Using Cursor for Code Reviews

 I mean, does this look hard to quantify?

 I thought software could have been better at this.
 Even Spotify’s alleged approach to recommendations, which is to find adjacent users and playlists, sounds like it should work well!
-Even without or before their perverse incentives reared their ugly heads2, this never worked as well as it could have.
-It’s hard for an algorithm to reliably learn that “I like this artist’s late work more than their early work,” for example.3 The “dream” of some omniscient Service adjusting to your habits and feeding you new things to love has rotted away thanks to adtech infesting every corner of our modern world.
+But long before their perverse incentives reared their ugly heads6, this never worked as well as it could have.
+It’s hard for an algorithm to reliably learn that “I like this artist’s late work more than their early work,” for example.7 The “dream” of some omniscient Service adjusting to your habits and feeding you new things to love has rotted away thanks to adtech infesting every corner of our modern world.

 The only software-focused approach I’ve ever seen that worked even remotely well was the Music Genome Project.
 Pandora knocked this so far out of the park no one ever hoped to come close, and they continually rule when it comes to putting together radio stations that adapt to your listening habits over time.
 It does seem like it’s gotten a little worse over the years, but I don’t have any data to back that up, just vibes.
 In any case, it’s maybe-deteriorated quality is still leagues ahead of any other streaming service.